 About Pedro Goncalves’ Mother:

-Few years after her son left home, Maria Roupeira left the house located on Vidago FC football field.
+A few years after her son left home, Maria Roupeira left the house located on Vidago FC football field.
 She also stopped working at the club.

 It happened during the time of the Portuguese financial crisis, which affected all small clubs in the northern region.